DislabNJU/spark-geo/README.md

 How Houtu works?
 ===
-Two main steps in a job's execution is step 4 and step 6 in the first figure, which corresponds to
+Two main steps in a job's execution is step 4 and step 6 in the first figure, which corresponds to managing resources for a job and task assignment in a job.